PLAY2PROMPT: Zero-shot Tool Instruction Optimization for LLM Agents via Tool Play

 During inference, for \ours we set the number of tool-use example demonstrations to 5 per tool for BFCL and 1 per tool for StableToolBench, as StableToolBench averages more tools per query.
 The sampling temperature is set to $0.001$.
 We report scores averaged over 3 independent runs.

-As both our optimization and inference stages only performs LLM inference, we call hosted inference APIs and do not report total computation in GPU hours.
-An estimated 1M API calls were made for this work.
+As both our optimization and inference stages perform only LLM inference, we call hosted inference APIs and do not report total computation in GPU hours.
+An estimated 1M API calls were made in total for this work.